All homes have iPads that can be used to support a regular video call so you can keep in touch with your loved one during this time.

 We take this responsibility very seriously and as such, we have implemented robust infection control measures in line with Government and Public Health England and Public Health Wales advice to ensure the safety of everyone who lives and works within our homes.

 We are pleased to report that NHS healthcare professionals are now vaccinating residents and team members at all of our homes.
 We are keeping residents and relatives updated with our progress.
 The Covid-19 vaccination rollout programme is being driven by the local health boards in Wales and by GPs in England.
 Timings vary from area to area, dependent on when NHS healthcare professionals receive a supply of vaccines and how many doses they receive in each delivery.
 However, we are in regular contact with the health boards and our local GP surgeries for updates and are working closely with them to ensure everyone has the opportunity to be vaccinated safely and as soon as possible.
-With two doses of the vaccine being needed for immunisation to be fully effective, we do not expect to make changes to the measures in place at our homes until after the second dose has been delivered.

 We also understand the importance of keeping residents connected with their loved ones during this unsettling period.
 All of our home’s are equipped with iPads to support you to have regular video calls.